Manoj Majee

+Education

 Majee graduated in Botany with honors from Burdwan University in 1995 and obtained an MSc from Visva-Bharati University in 1998.
-His doctoral research was at Bose Institute on plant biochemistry and molecular biology which earned him a PhD from Jadavpur University in 2005 after which he did his post—doctoral work at the University of Kentucky.
-On his return to India, he joined the National Institute of Plant Genome Research as a staff scientist where he holds the position of a Scientist Grade V.
+His doctoral research was at Bose Institute on plant biochemistry and molecular biology which earned him a PhD from Jadavpur University in 2005 after which he did his post doctoral work at the University of Kentucky.

+Work

-Majee holds two patents, and has published a number of articles, (Note: Please see Selected bibliography section) ResearchGate, an online repository of scientific articles has listed 49 of them.
+On his return to India, he joined the National Institute of Plant Genome Research as a staff scientist where he holds the position of a Scientist Grade V. Majee holds two patents, and has published a number of articles, (Note: Please see Selected bibliography section) ResearchGate, an online repository of scientific articles has listed 49 of them.
 The Department of Biotechnology of the Government of India awarded him the National Bioscience Award for Career Development, one of the highest Indian science awards, for his contributions to biosciences, in 2017/18.
 He is also a recipient of the Young Scientist Medal of the Indian National Science Academy and the Young Scientist Platinum Jubilee Award of the National Academy of Sciences, India, both in 2011.